Encoding

 To push an item item to an I/O queue ioQueue, run these steps:

-1. If the last item in ioQueue is end-of-queue, then:
+1. If the last item in ioQueue is end-of-queue:

 1. If item is end-of-queue, do nothing.